-The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as at the date of the financial statements and the reported amounts of revenues and expenses during the reported period.
+The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as at the date of the financial statements and the reported amounts of revenues and expenses during the reported periods.
 Actual results may differ from such estimates.
-Significant items subject to such estimates and assumptions include valuation of assets assumed and liabilities incurred as part of the Merger, useful lives of the Company's tangible and intangible assets, valuation of its October 2012 Warrants (as such term is defined below) and derivative warrants, valuation of its stock-based compensation, deferred tax assets and liabilities, income tax uncertainties and other contingencies.
+Significant items subject to such estimates and assumptions include valuation of assets acquired and liabilities assumed as part of the Merger, useful lives of the Company's tangible and intangible assets, valuation of its October 2012 Warrants and derivative warrants, valuation of stock-based compensation, deferred tax assets and liabilities, income tax uncertainties and other contingencies.